-As compare to the regular fridge, this ground fridge has 20 times the larger volume.
-This makes it attractive choice to anyone who has his or her own vegetable garden or wants to live in modern, self-sustainable lifestyle.
+As compared to the regular fridge, this ground fridge has 20 times the larger volume.
+This makes it an attractive choice for anyone who has his or her own vegetable garden or wants to live in a modern, self-sustainable lifestyle.

 The ground fridge is with the excavated earth.
 This layer of soil is about one meter thick and insulating.
 Thus, the temperature inside the fridge barely varies.
 There’s no authority required to place the Ground Fridge, and no soil to be disposed of.